tarsisexistence/redux-pending-effects/lib/README.md

 - This is an open place to make mistakes because it's very easy to forget to add or remove these actions.
 - It needs to be supported and somehow live with it.

-Well, `redux-pending-middleware` does this from scratch:
+Well, `redux-pending-effects` does this from scratch:

 - tracks your asynchronous code
 - collects them in a bunch